Koffee with Karan: History

 While replying to his followers' tweets on 6 March 2016, Johar revealed that season 5 will be back later that year.
 On 6 October, Johar confirmed the first episode will air on 6 November 2016 at its usual time slot.
 The season premiered with Shah Rukh Khan and Alia Bhatt as the featured guests, both having recently worked on Dear Zindagi of which Johar was a producer.
 Twinkle Khanna made her first appearance on the show that season, appearing alongside her husband Akshay Kumar.
-Veteran actor Jackie Shroff also made his debut that season; he came on in the 13th episode along with his son, actor Tiger Shroff.
+Veteran actor Jackie Shroff also made his debut that season, appearing in the 13th episode along with his son, actor Tiger Shroff.
 Indian tennis player Sania Mirza appeared in the 14th episode, becoming the second sports personality to be on the show.
 The Koffee Awards, which were not given out in the fourth season, was brought back and aired as the penultimate episode of the season with the finale, a best-of episode, being aired on 19 March 2017.

-On 24 April 2018, Johar confirmed season six to be out in 2018 breaking the usual trend of a season every three years.
+On 24 April 2018, Johar confirmed season 6 to be out in 2018 breaking the usual trend of a season every three years.
 On 18 August, Johar tweeted that the season premiere will air on 21 October 2018.
 On 21 October, the sixth season premiered with Deepika Padukone and Alia Bhatt as guests.
 In the third episode, Johar competed against guest Aamir Khan in the rapid-fire round, while Malaika Arora appeared as a guest judge.
 The 10th episode, featuring Prabhas, S. S. Rajamouli and Rana Daggubati from Baahubali, marked the first time stars from Tollywood, the Telugu film industry, appeared on the show.
 K. L. Rahul and Hardik Pandya, who appeared on the 12th episode, were the first two cricket players to have appeared on the show.
 On 11 January 2019, the streaming service of Star India, Hotstar (now known as Disney+ Hotstar), removed the episode from their site due to comments made by Pandya during the episode, which were considered "crass, racist, sexist and cringe-worthy" by fans; additionally, Star World India removed all promotional content for the episode from their social media pages.
 The final episode, which saw the Koffee Awards take place, aired on 3 March 2019 while the season wrapped with two bonus episodes: a deleted scenes compilation and a best-of episode, airing on 10 March and 17 March 2019.